tufan-io/noun-and-verb-docs/docs/guides/custom-mocker.md

 ?> Boilerplate code for custom mocker function will be generated with `npx prisma generate`

-Run `npm run todo` to check find out file you need to fill in.
+Run `npm run todo` to find out which file you need to fill in.

 ## Implement mocker